Botox®, Dysport®, and Xeomin® – Neuromodulator Injections in Austin

 Arrange a Botox® Injection Consultation in Austin

-With over 17 years of experience performing oculoplastic surgery, Dr. Malena Amato is one of Austin’s leading Botox® injectors.
-Her thoughtful touch can eliminate crow’s feet and forehead lines while preserving an elegant, natural look.
-To learn more about Botox®, Dysport®, and Xeomin®, contact her online or by phone to arrange a personal consultation.
+With over 17 years of experience performing oculoplastic surgery, Dr. Malena Amato and Dr. Marie Somogyi are Austin’s leading Botox® injectors.
+Our thoughtful touch can eliminate crow’s feet and forehead lines while preserving an elegant, natural look.
+To learn more about Botox®, Dysport®, and Xeomin®, contact us online or by phone to arrange a personal consultation.

-Botox can be used to treat lines and wrinkles on a number of different areas of the face, including the forehead, eye area (crow’s feet), and lips.
+Botox can be used to treat facial lines and wrinkles on a number of different areas, including the forehead, eye area (crow’s feet), and lips.
 It can also be used to soften the appearance of dimpling on the chin.
 Botox is often injected into the jaw muscles to help alleviate the painful symptoms of TMJ associated with teeth grinding and in the forehead to treat symptoms of migraines.

-Botox treatments with Dr. Amato are quick with minimal discomfort.
+Botox treatments are quick with minimal discomfort.
 This treatment requires zero anesthesia or recovery time.
 Many people choose to have their treatments done during their lunch break from work.
 Most patients experience a small amount of discomfort during the injection process.
-However, if you prefer, Dr. Amato can provide a topical anesthetic to numb the skin and ease any discomfort throughout the duration of your treatment.
+However, if you prefer, we can provide a topical anesthetic to numb the skin and ease any discomfort throughout the duration of your treatment.

 Each patient’s experience differs; it usually takes around 3-5 days to see the effects of Botox.
 For some, it may take up to two weeks to see the final effects.